University Libraries' Guide for Undergraduate Students

 Find out what you have access to at the University Libraries, learn how to check-out and return items, and learn the various ways an item can be requested.

-Library computers (PCs and Macs) are equipped with all OIT supported applications for your work.
-Scanners are free of charge.
+Library computers (PCs and Macs) are equipped with all OIT supported software.
+Using scanners is free.
 To print and make photocopies in the libraries, open a Terrapin Express Account at: terpexp.umd.edu, then use your UMD ID card to copy/print in B&W and in color.

 Equipment for loan: www.lib.umd.edu > Services

-Borrow laptops, tablets, e-readers, netbooks, laptop and phone chargers, headphones, and more from McKeldin Library’s Circulation desk.
+Borrow laptops, tablets, e-readers, netbooks, laptop and phone chargers, headphones, and more from McKeldin Library’s TLC Tech desk (2nd floor).
 Bring your UMD I.D. card to borrow equipment.

 Individual and group study rooms: www.lib.umd.edu > Services